Murders of Gary Matson and Winfield Mowder: The Williams brothers

 The Williams brothers operated a landscaping and lawn service out of their parents' home in Palo Cedro, California.
 Neighbors said that the family was known for their fundamentalist Christianity, and that recordings of sermons and religious music were often heard from their house.

 Prior to moving to Redding, the Williams lived in Gridley, California, a farming community in Butte County, California.
 According to neighbors, the family kept to themselves.
 The boys were not allowed to participate in extracurricular activities.

 When the family moved to Redding, on what the father (Benjamin Williams) told neighbors were "God's orders", mail from militia groups, addressed to the family, continued to arrive at their home.
 After the move, Matthew Williams briefly served in the Navy, while stationed in Bremerton, Washington.

 As children, the brothers attended what is now Bethel Church (Redding, California).

 While living in Moscow, Idaho, Matthew joined the Charismatic Christian church, Living Faith Fellowship, and then became fascinated with white supremacist and antisemitic literature he read on the Internet.

+They were found to have called white supremacists Matt Hale and Alex Curtis on the phone prior to the murders.

 The murders

-On the morning of July 1, Oscar Matson called his son, Gary, and heard a newly recorded outgoing answering machine message saying that the couple were both ill and were leaving to visit with a "specialist friend" of theirs in San Francisco for a week.
+On the morning of July 1, Oscar Matson called his son, Gary, and heard a newly recorded outgoing answering machine message saying that they both were ill and were leaving to visit with a "specialist friend" of theirs in San Francisco for a week.
 Police said the man on the recording sounded distressed and seemed to be feigning illness.
 Detectives said they believed that the man in the recording was trying to send a message that a close acquaintance had forced him to make the recording.

 Another male voice was heard in the background telling the man in the recording to "just calm down."
 Believing that the male voice did not sound like Matson or Mowder, Roger Matson drove to his brother's home and discovered the bodies.
 The couple's nude bodies were found in their bed.
 Shell casings from a .22 caliber gun littered the floor, and the walls and ceiling were stained with blood.
 There was no sign of forced entry, and no apparent signs of robbery or anything being taken from the house.
 Matson's Toyota Tercel station wagon was gone, and police recovered it 50 miles south near Yuba City.

 Investigators said that, after being forced to make the recording, the couple was forced into their platform bed, which stood seven feet off the floor.
 The killers then stood on chairs at the foot of the bed and fired at the couple.
 Matson received five shots to the head and one to the back.
 Mowder was shot seven times in the head and once in the neck.